Free & instant — no signup

 What if there’s no discount (tax only)?

 Enter 0 in the discount field.
 The calculator will show the tax amount and final price for any original price and tax rate — effectively working as a sales tax calculator.
 For European VAT rates, use the VAT calculator which includes country presets for the UK, Netherlands, Germany, France, and Switzerland.
+For a full breakdown of European rates, the VAT rates by country table covers all 27 EU members plus the UK and Switzerland.

 What if there’s no tax (discount only)?